thomasbenjamin95/behaviorCloning/README.md

 understanding for the neural network to learn things.
 For example, here is an image that has then been flipped:
 The first picture is the original picture and the second picture is flipped one.
   After the collection process, i had 60,000 above samples.
-I then preprocessed this data by using</p>
+I then preprocessed this data by using lamba layer of values 127.5 and subtracting with standard deviation of 1.
+I finally randomly shuffled the data set and put 20% of data into validation set.
+I used this training data for training the model.
+The validation set helped determine if the model was over or underfitting.
+The ideal number of epochs was 5 as evidenced by the python file(model.py 133).
+I used an adam optimizer so that manually training the learning rate wasn't necessary.</p>